jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 ```math
 y_k = z_k - h(\hat{x}_{k|k-1})
 ```
-and the Jacobian of $h$, or the observation matrix, is given by
+where $h(\hat{x}_{k|k-1})$ is the predicted measurement.
+The Jacobian of $h$, or the observation matrix, is given by
 ```math
 H_k =\frac{\partial h}{\partial x}|_{k|k-1}
 ```
-Once again, we linearize around the current state estimate; therefore, we have another source of linearization errors in the EKF.
+Once again, the linearization occurs about the current state estimate which leads to additional linearization errors in the EKF.

 The residual covariance is given by
 ```math